 – Half of the paper America consumes is used to wrap and decorate consumer products (Source: The Recycler’s Handbook, 1990)

-The concept first originated from one of our founder’s spouses, who being both lazy and environmentally friendly, insisted on wrapping all presents in pillowcases.
+The concept first originated from one of our founder’s spouse, who being either lazy and environmentally friendly, insisted on wrapping all presents in pillowcases.
 Inspired by this concept (or tired of all the missing pillow cases around the holidays), founders Jan Ito and Lianne Aoyagi created a design using ribbon and remnants from quilting supplies.
 Since the early 2000’s, the bags have been in use between family and friends with many compliments and people asking, “where can I get these?”

 Because of the very simple design, low cost, and ease of transportability, the founders of Seeds to Sew felt that this was a perfect project to pilot a basic sewing program.
 We are very encouraged with the results and the positive impact it has already made for the women involved!